 Rule 2: Employ the verb “is” in your sentences

 It’s crucial to use a “is” declaration when optimizing for the featured snippet.
 This means that the first phrase should begin with the phrase “[Keyword] is.”
 We frequently notice the use of “is” phrases in the text when examining pages that are obtaining featured snippets.
-According to our observations, this type of content organization appears to serve as a “triggering phrase” that makes it simple for Google to locate the language that is appropriate for the featured snippet.
+According to our observations, this type of content organization appears to serve as a “triggering phrase” that makes it simple for Google’s algorithm to locate the language that is appropriate for the featured snippet.

 Rule 3: Clearly define the subject in two to three sentences

 This, in my opinion, is the most crucial guideline to follow.
 The goal of feature snippets is to provide users with as much data about the subject as quickly as possible.
 This means that the material you’re optimizing needs to make an effort to cover the subject in as many words as you can in two to three phrases.
 For the sake of this rule, conciseness is crucial.
 Even if you intend on writing long-form content, the snippet should be a brief (and short) overview of the most important information.

 Rule 4: Follow the featured snippet format